sshruthii186-prog/Smart-ambulance-traffic-clearance-system-/README.md

 2. Proposed Solution
-This project introduces a **software-based Smart Traffic Light Management System** that:
+This project introduces a software-based Smart Traffic Clearance System that:
 - Detects when an ambulance is approaching an intersection.
 - Automatically turns traffic lights green for the ambulance route.
 - Notifies traffic authorities to clear the path.
 - Alerts hospitals about the ambulance’s arrival in advance.

-Unlike hardware-based models, this project is designed as a **software prototype**, making it easier to simulate, test, and demonstrate.
+Unlike hardware-based models, this project is designed as a software prototype, making it easier to simulate, test, and demonstrate.

 3. Stakeholders & Their Roles